Introduction

 Paper track

-We accept (i) novel full 8-page papers (CVPR 2026 format) for publication in the proceedings, and (ii) shorter 4-page extended abstracts.
+We accept (i) novel full 8-page papers (CVPR 2026 format) for publication in the proceedings, and (ii) shorter 4-page extended abstracts or full 8-page papers that will not appear in the proceedings.
 Extended abstracts may describe novel or previously published work, will not appear in the proceedings, and will be presented during the poster session if accepted.

 Important dates